swt30/thesis/chapters/04-heating/04-heating.md

 This chapter addresses these questions.
 Here I present an extension to my models that takes into account the planet's atmosphere.
-I incorporate a simple two-stream radiative transfer model to give an atmospheric temperature profile.
+I incorporate an analytic two-stream radiative transfer model to give an atmospheric temperature profile.
 Then I compare the effects of heating via two different modes, internal and external, to assess whether watery planets are preferentially inflated by one mode of heating.

 ## Heated planets